 Things To Do

-Nonfederal historic sites, trail segments, and interpretive facilities become part of the Santa Fe National Historic Trail through certification.
+Nonfederal historic sites, trail segments, and interpretive facilities become part of the trail through certification.
 This is a voluntary process in which an owner or manager agrees to adhere to National Park Service standards for resource preservation and visitor use.
 Public lands and state, county, and city parks along the trail route preserve trail resources.
 Although not yet certified, they may be open for public use.
-Other trail sites are on non-profit or private property and may not be open to the public.
+Other trail sites are on nonprofit or private property and may not be open to the public.

 Last updated: April 12, 2018